LEARNAcademy/winter-break-exercises/README.md

 # Winter Break Exercises
 As Bryan mentioned, after the winter break, you'll likely have your first experience with stepping away from coding long enough to feel a little disoriented when you come back to it.
 Keep in mind that it's important to strike the balance between going cold turkey on coding and burning out from self-prescribed three-day hackathons.

-Goal: Do about 40 hours of coding over the course of two weeks in an evenly distributed manner.
+Goal: Do about 40 hours of coding over the course of the next weeks in an evenly distributed manner.
 Avoid ten hours of code in four days!

+**Required Assignments Due January 4th 2021**

 ## Week 6 Assessment (Required)
 Estimated amount of time: 4-6 hours